- The canine digestive system is similar in structure to that of a human, but there are notable key differences.

 Refrain from sharing greasy table foods.
 Refrain from sharing any greasy or fatty human food with your canine companions.
 Bacon grease, french fries, potato chips, or lots of cheese can overwhelm the digestive system and lead to serious illnesses like pancreatitis.

 Feed a diet that is appropriate for your dog’s life stage.
 Puppies have different nutritional requirements than senior dogs.
 Take your dog’s life stage into account when selecting a diet, ensuring that you choose a diet that meets your dog’s unique nutritional needs.

 A basic understanding of your dog’s digestive system will help you identify and avoid digestive issues before your dog becomes seriously ill.

 If your pet routinely experiences digestive upset, ask about a prescription dog food.
 These diets are uniquely formulated with fiber, protein, and fat ratios ideal for proper digestion.

 But if you notice any abnormalities or something seems off, it’s important to see a veterinarian.
-Together, you can create the best plan to keep your dog in top health.
+Digestive issues can have a wide variety of causes, and the most common causes of digestive issues may vary depending on your dog’s age.
+Together, you and your veterinarian can identify the cause of your dog’s digestive issues and create the best plan to keep your dog in top health.